anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 ## Iterable.
 An Iterable is a data struvture that makes its elements publicly available by implementing a method whose key is `[Symbol.Iterator]`.

-The following built-in types are iterable:
+The following built-in types are iterables:
 <!--more-->
 - String
 - Array